dashingsoft/pyarmor/src/mechanism.md

 ### Implementation

-From Pyarmor 3.4, use the following commands:
+From Pyarmor 3.4, use the following commands to configure obfuscate mode:

 ```
     # First create a project to manage obfuscated scripts